arthurmco/familyline-testbed/README.md

 Execute the following command:

-`> vcpkg install glm glew sdl2 devil cairo libyaml fmt flatbuffers nlohmann-json`
+`> vcpkg install glm glew sdl2 devil cairo libyaml fmt flatbuffers nlohmann-json curlpp`

 Go make a coffee and buy needed things in the market.
 Order some food.
 This will take some time.